 Developments should seek to incorporate existing hedgerows into the design and layout of all development proposals wherever possible and further enhance this habitat by using mixed native species hedgerows to further delineate individual plots.
 Where fencing is proposed, gaps should be left underneath to allow to larger terrestrial species to travel through gardens unhindered.
-Bat boxes should be integrated into the eaves on all buildings.
+Bat boxes should be integrated into buildings.